Categories: Off-topic

 The use of “you” is tricky when combined with Korean’s concept of politeness/formality.
 When addressing someone directly, any question implicitly includes “you”; “like the food?” obviously means “do you like the food?”.
 Therefore in Korean the “you” is usually just omitted in questions.
 In other cases, it is often replaced by something else - for example “you are correct” becomes “correct”, “that is correct”, “(addressee-personal-name) ssi is correct”, or “(title) nim is correct”.
 The “ssi” (씨

 ) is something like “Mr/Mrs” (but not gender-specific) and the personal-name is used at least partly because there are so few distinct family-names in Korean.
 The “nim” is something like “honorable”.
 See the section on politeness.
-Note however that “ssi” is written as a separate word (and any marker is then attached to it, and not the name) while “nim” is appended to the title (part of the word).
+However that “ssi” is written as a separate word (and any marker is then attached to it, and not the name) while “nim” is appended to the title (part of the word).

 Even when talking informally, the informal you-form (너